TYPES OF BLENDERS: HOW TO CHOOSE

 Some blender jars have double wall thermal control jars for pureeing hot soups and sauces and keeping them warm, while most have single-walled jars.

 You’ll appreciate a blender jar lid with a removable center cap so you can add in ingredients while it runs.
 Drizzling in oil as you blend is necessary for creamy and smooth emulsified sauces and salad dressings.
 Most KitchenAid® countertop blenders also mark the removable cap with measurement guidelines so you can use it to add precise amounts.
-KitchenAid® Pro Line® Series and select K400 model blenders also come with a tamper to safely push ingredients toward the blending vortex and scrape the sides of the jar to ensure thorough blending.
-KitchenAid now offers expansion packs for the K150 and K400 blenders that include a personal blending jar and a small batch jar for even more versatility.
+KitchenAid® Pro Line® Series and select K400 Blenders also come with a tamper to safely push ingredients toward the blending vortex and scrape the sides of the jar to ensure thorough blending.
+KitchenAid now offers expansion packs for the K150 and K400 Blenders that include a Personal Blending Jar and a Small Batch Jar for even more versatility.
 Browse all countertop blenders from KitchenAid brand to learn more about features and accessories.

 Some blenders have specific settings for common uses.
-The KitchenAid® K400 model has 3 Preset Recipe Programs: Ice Crush, Icy Drinks, and Smoothie to deliver ideal performance for each task.
-The Pro Line Series Blender with Thermal Control Jar includes programs for smoothies, juice, as well as blending and heating soup to serve and enjoy hot right from the jar.
+The KitchenAid® K400 model has 3 Preset Recipe Programs: Ice Crush, Icy Drinks and Smoothie to deliver ideal performance for each task, like making frozen margaritas.
+The Pro Line® Series Blender with Thermal Control Jar includes programs for smoothies and juices, as well as blending and heating soups to serve and enjoy hot right from the jar.

 Blenders such as the K150 and K400 models are designed with the Soft Start® Feature that starts the motor at a slower speed to pull food into the blade, then quickly increases to the selected speed setting.
 The Intelli-Speed® Motor Control senses and maintains the selected speed to power through whatever your recipe calls for.